mayconbordin/laravel-http-deployer/readme.md

       - grunt
 ```

 The `deployments` section can have multiple entries, each one describing one deployment configuration.
-The `auth_key` is a string that will be used to authenticate the deployment with the server.
+The `auth_key` is a string that will be used to authenticate the deployment with the server, choose it carefully.
+The `version_filename` is the name of the version file used to control the deployment version.

 In the `remote` section you specify the host where the deployment is going to occurr by setting the `url`, whereas the `endpoint` points to the path where the `deploy.php` can be accessed externally.
 The `target` is the full path to the installation directory on the server.
 The `temp_dir` will be used for extracting the package prior to installation and the `history_dir` is going to store the older deployment versions.